 We also need to identify how stateful applications utilize anycasting in designing their routing protocols.
-Internet applications using all TCP-based or some UDP-based protocols are stateful, i.e., end hosts establish the conditions of communication with each other and assume that their partners are identical during the exchange.
-This is very important because the current definition of anycasting is essentially stateless, i.e., the destination host should be determined on a packet-by-packet basis by the routers.
-We will discuss our solution to this problem in Section IV.
+Internet applications using all TCPbased or some UDP-based protocols are stateful; that is, end hosts establish the conditions of communication with each other and assume that their partners are identical during the exchange.
+This is very important because the current definition of anycasting is essentially stateless; that is, the destination host should be determined on a packet-by-packet basis by the routers.
+We will discuss our solution to this problem in the fourth section.

 Of course, security considerations are also very important in anycast communications.
 A malicious node may hijack communication by announcing a spoofed advertisement through which it receives packets for the anycast address.
 Thus, some authentication mechanism is necessary to actually validate anycasting.
-Public-key-based authentication is one promising approach to counteract this problem, but further considerations on security are beyond the scope of the current paper.
+Public-keybased authentication is one promising approach to counteract this problem, but further considerations of security are beyond the scope of the current article.

 Finally, we need to note that the notion of anycasting is not only limited to the network (i.e., IP) layer, but can also be achieved in other (e.g., application) layers.
-As will be discussed in Section II, network- and application-layer anycasting have both strengths and weakness, and we will focus on network-layer anycasting in this paper.
+As discussed in the next section, network- and application-layer anycasting have both strengths and weakness, and we focus on network-layer anycasting in this article.

-The rest of this paper is organized as follows.
-The next section discusses applications suitable (and not suitable) to network-layer anycast communications.
-Section III is devoted to an introduction on the current implementations of anycasting and associated problems.
-Section IV presents our approach called the AARP (Anycast Address Resolving Protocol) that enables TCP communications utilizing anycast addresses.
-Section V discusses our routing scheme for inter-segment anycasting, where scalability and deployment are taken into account.
-Section VI concludes the paper.
+The rest of this article is organized as follows.

+The next section discusses applications suited (and unsuited) to network-layer anycast communications.
+The third section is devoted to an introduction to the current implementations of anycasting and associated problems.
+Following that, we present our approach, the Anycast Address Resolving Protocol (AARP) that enables TCP communications utilizing anycast addresses.
+The fifth section discusses our routing scheme for intersegment anycasting, where scalability and deployment are taken into account.
+The final section concludes the article.
-II.

 ANYCAST APPLICATIONS

 This section reviews what kinds of applications are suited to anycast communication.
-An excellent survey on IPv6 anycast addresses can be found in [2], where they introduced several applications that can be achieved through anycasting.
+An excellent survey on IPv6 anycast addresses can be found in [2], where they introduce several applications that can be achieved through anycasting.
 One important example is server location, through which the sender host can choose one of many functionally identical hosts.
 As a result, load distribution among anycast hosts can be achieved if we utilize some appropriate anycast routing method, where anycast requests are evenly distributed to hosts.
-However, a simple method such as randomization among anycast hosts may not be sufficient since it is difficult to take the status of the resources of each server, such as the CPU load, into account in network-layer anycasting.
+However, a simple method such as randomization among anycast hosts may not be sufficient since it is difficult to take the status of the resources of each server, such as the CPU load, into account in networklayer anycasting.
 Instead, application-layer anycasting should be employed in this case.

 Another example is service location [2], where the sender host can communicate with an optimal (e.g., minimum delay or largest throughput) host chosen from multiple anycast hosts by specifying the anycast address.
 This is especially useful in dynamically changing environments such as mobile ad hoc networks.
-While this kind of service can be obtained through application-layer anycasting, the node can communicate automatically with an appropriate (e.g., nearest) server through network-layer anycasting.
+While this kind of service can be obtained through applicationlayer anycasting, the node can communicate automatically with an appropriate (e.g., nearest) server through network-layer anycasting.

-In summary, the advantage of network-layer anycasting lies essentially in that it provides a simple mechanism where the source node can receive a specific service without the knowledge of service nodes and/or networks.
-However, this immediately implies that it is difficult to obtain rich functionalities and the additional anycast examples that are listed below clearly demonstrate this.
+In summary, the advantage of network-layer anycasting lies essentially in providing a simple mechanism where the source node can receive a specific service without the knowledge of service nodes and/or networks.
+However, this immediately implies that it is difficult to obtain rich functionalities, and the additional anycast examples listed below clearly demonstrate this.